awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.MySQL.LogFileSize.md

 ## Size limits on BLOBs written to the redo log<a name="USER_LogAccess.MySQL.LogFileSize.BLOBs"></a>

 For Aurora MySQL, there is a size limit on BLOBs written to the redo log\.
-To account for this limit, ensure that the `innodb_log_file_size` parameter for your Aurora MySQL DB instance is 10 times larger than the largest BLOB data size found in your tables, plus the length of other variable length fields \(`VARCHAR`, `VARBINARY`, `TEXT`\) in the same tables\.
-For information on how to set parameter values, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
-For information on the redo log BLOB size limit, see [Changes in MySQL 5\.6\.20](http://dev.mysql.com/doc/relnotes/mysql/5.6/en/news-5-6-20.html) in the MySQL documentation\.
+To account for this limit, check the `innodb_log_file_size` parameter for your Aurora MySQL DB instance\.
+Make sure that it is 10 times larger than the largest BLOB data size found in your tables plus the length of other variable length fields \(`VARCHAR`, `VARBINARY`, `TEXT`\) in these tables\.
+For information about how to set parameter values, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about the redo log BLOB size limit, see [Changes in MySQL 5\.6\.20](http://dev.mysql.com/doc/relnotes/mysql/5.6/en/news-5-6-20.html) in the MySQL documentation\.